Low regularity symplectic schemes for stochastic NLS: Stochastic Symplectic Resonance-Based Runge-Kutta Method

-We now explain how to derive the midpoint rule for the stochastic NLSE, the idea is to adapt the general scheme given in \cite{B.S2022}.
-We recall Duhamel's formula, given by \ref{eq:duhamel-stoch} in physical space and in Fourier space by,
+We now explain how to derive the midpoint rule for the SNLSE; the idea is to adapt the general scheme given in \cite{B.S2022}.
+We recall the Duhamel formulation, given by \eqref{eq::snlse} in physical space, and in Fourier space by,